getgrav/grav-learn/pages/01.basics/06.folder-structure/docs.md

 The `data` folder can be used by plugins to store data that you can reference later.
 A good example of a plugin that utilizes this folder is the **Forms** plugin that can take a web form and store the submitted data in a text file in this folder.
 You can also store other things such as user-uploads or anything you wish to really.

 !!
 This folder is not accessible via a browser by default.

+### /user/images

+The `images` folder can be used for storing your images.
+It can be accessed by using `image://` stream.

+### /user/languages

+The `languages` folder contains custom or installed language files for your system.

 ### /user/pages